SarahS0126/hello-world/README.md

 # hello-world
-hello world to start this semester.
+hello, world to start this semester.
+I am here to learn and explore!